 If the above wasn’t a big enough statement of intent, the port is currently in the first phase of the new developments of berths 8 and 9.
 Once complete these will strengthen Felixstowe’s position further.

 They have also built the A14 dual carriageway and linked it up with M1 and M6, and completed terminal extensions and rail extensions – all allowing us quicker access to our imports which highlights why we are ideally located for our import and distribution needs.

-During our guided tour I was astonished at how many vehicles were driving around collecting and dropping off containers – over 3600 vehicles enter the port gates every week – and whilst driving around the port it reminded me of a well organized chaos!
+During our guided tour I was astonished at how many vehicles were driving around collecting and dropping off containers – over 3600 vehicles enter the port gates every week – and whilst driving around the port it reminded me of well-organized chaos!

-To conclude, this port visit was a real eye opener, not only for our business, and how beneficial it is to us, but to the UK as a whole.
-I found it fascinating how dependent to the UK ports and freight forwarders are to enable businesses to grow.
+To conclude, this port visit was a real eye-opener, not only for our business, and how beneficial it is to us but to the UK as a whole.
+I found it fascinating how dependent the UK ports and freight forwarders are to enable businesses to grow.
 Without these, where would we be today?

 We would like to thank our freight forwarders and the port of Felixstowe for organising this extremely valuable trip.

 Kirk Adamson and Mitch Handley